alphagov/places-manager/docs/adr/adr-001-department-permissions.md

 ## Introduction

-In March 2024 a proposal was put to SteerCo to allow departments direct access to Imminence to maintain their own datasets.
-Although all data in Imminence is publicly available, we agreed with John-Paul Dickie (and previously with Alex Pardoe) that it would make sense to restrict dataset updating to the owning department to avoid the risk of datasets being accidentally overwritten by non-owner departments.
+In March 2024 a proposal was put to SteerCo to allow departments direct access to Imminence to maintain their own data sets.
+Although all data in Imminence is publicly available, we agreed with John-Paul Dickie (and previously with Alex Pardoe) that it would make sense to restrict data set updating to the owning department to avoid the risk of data sets being accidentally overwritten by non-owner departments.

 ## Requirements